 Trucks etc.

-computers, I go and visit my neighbour Mick Gardiner.
+computers, I would go and visit my neighbour Mick Gardiner.
 Such

-visits often lead to me helping out with work on one of his car, truck or
+visits often led to me helping out with work on one of his car, truck or

 farm machinery restoration/maintenance projects.